 South Carolina prohibits use of trade secrets by a company that has “has reason to know” that the material constitutes a trade secret.
 This is known as constructive knowledge (versus actual knowledge).
 In other words, even if a South Carolina company was unaware it possessed purloined trade secrets, it can still be prosecuted under South Carolina law if it should have known.

-An action for misappropriation must be brought within 3 years after the misappropriation is discovered or by the exercise of reasonable diligence should have been discovered.
+In South Carolina, an "action for misappropriation must be brought within three years after the misappropriation is discovered or by the exercise of reasonable diligence should have been discovered.
 For the purposes of this section, a continuing misappropriation constitutes a single claim."
 This means you must act diligently once you discover that there has been an infringement of your company's trade secrets.

 In addition to South Carolina’s rules regarding trade secrets, certain federal rules also apply in South Carolina.
 The Economic Espionage Act of 1996 makes the theft of trade secrets a federal crime.
 The Act prohibits the theft of a trade secret by a person intending or knowing that the offense will injure a trade secret owner.

 The Act also makes it a federal crime to receive, buy, or possess trade secret information knowing it to have been stolen.
 The Act’s definition of “trade secret” is similar to that of the Uniform Trade Secrets Act.

 The penalties for a violation of this statute include a potential prison term of 15 years and fines up to $5 million, depending on whether the defendant is an individual or a corporation.
 A private party can still sue for trade secret theft even if the federal government files a criminal case under the Economic Espionage Act.